HicaroD/go-rest-api/README.md

 ## Goals

-- [x] Controller-based dependency injection (inject dependency in the controller)
+### Project

+- [ ] Makefile for all commands
+- [ ] Hot reloading with Air

+### Architecture

+- [x] Dependency injection on each handler (inject service interfaces on handlers to abstract external service communication)
-- [ ] Define external services (db, cache, logging and more) and inject accordingly to each service handler
+- [ ] Define external services communication (db, cache, logging and more) and inject accordingly to each service handler
 - [ ] Custom validator for each controller connected to Echo in order to return appropriate status codes.